Layomi1/Huddle-challenge-1/README.md

 # Huddle-challenge-1
-My first attempt at create a desktop design of a website i am still trying to style the active button.
+My first attempt at creating a desktop design of a website i am still trying to style the active button, though.

 ## Table of contents
  The challenge